 Use of gasoline with these additives may adversely affect performance, and cause the malfunction indicator lamp on your instrument panel to come on.
-If this happens, contact a dealer for service.
+If this happens, contact your dealer for service.
+Some gasoline today is blended with oxygenates such as ethanol or MTBE.
+Your vehicle is designed to operate on oxygenated gasoline containing up to 10% ethanol by volume.
+Do not use gasoline containing methanol.
+If you notice any undesirable operating symptoms, try another service station or switch to another brand of gasoline.